sequentech/documentation/docs/advanced-elections/parent-children-elections.md

         {
           "mappings": [
             {
-              // From: Students Election #2 | Q1
+              // From: Students Election #101 | Q1
               "source_election_id": 1,
               "source_question_num": 0,
-              // To: Electoral Process #1 | Q1
+              // To: Electoral Process #100 | Q1
               "dst_election_id": 0,
               "dst_question_num": 0
             },
             {
-              // From: Professors Election #3 | Q1
+              // From: Professors Election #102 | Q1
               "source_election_id": 2,
               "source_question_num": 0,
-              // To: Electoral Process #1 | Q1
+              // To: Electoral Process #100 | Q1
               "dst_election_id": 0,
               "dst_question_num": 0
             },
             {
-              // From: Students Election #2 | Q2
+              // From: Students Election #101 | Q2
               "source_election_id": 1,
               "source_question_num": 1,
-              // To: Electoral Process #1 | Q2
+              // To: Electoral Process #100 | Q2
               "dst_election_id": 0,
               "dst_question_num": 1
             },
             {
-              // From: Professors Election #3 | Q3
+              // From: Professors Election #102 | Q3
               "source_election_id": 2,
               "source_question_num": 1,
-              // To: Electoral Process #1 | Q3
+              // To: Electoral Process #100 | Q3
               "dst_election_id": 0,
               "dst_question_num": 2
-            },
+            }
           ]
         }
-      ]
+      ],
       ["agora_results.pipes.results.do_tallies", {}],
       ["agora_results.pipes.sort.sort_non_iterative", {}]
     ]
-    // .. other properties..
+    // ..other election properties for election with id=100 missing here..
   },
   {
-    "id": 2,
+    "id": 101,
     "resultsConfig": [
       ["agora_results.pipes.results.do_tallies", {}],
       ["agora_results.pipes.sort.sort_non_iterative", {}]
     ]
-    // .. other properties..
+    // ..other election properties for election with id=101 missing here..
   },
   {
-    "id": 3,
+    "id": 102,
     "resultsConfig": [
       ["agora_results.pipes.results.do_tallies", {}],
       ["agora_results.pipes.sort.sort_non_iterative", {}]
     ]
-    // .. other properties..
+    // ..other election properties for election with id=102 missing here..
   },
 ]
 ```

-The juice of this part is in the `resultsConfig` for the virtual election (id=1).
-As
+The juice of this part is in the `resultsConfig` for the virtual election
-`agora-results` doesn't know the id of the subelections, it references to the
+(`id=100`).
+As `agora-results` doesn't know the id of the subelections, it
-subelections by array index.
-The virtual election (Electoral Process, id 1) has
+references to the subelections by array index.
+The virtual election (with
-always array index 0.
-Then the sub-elections are indexed in the order of
+`id=100`) has always array index `0`.
+Then the sub-elections are indexed in the
-appeareance in the `virtualSubelections` property.
-Thus, within `agora-results`
+order of appeareance in the `virtualSubelections` property.
+Thus, within
-the indexes of elections transform this way:
+`agora-results` the indexes of elections transform this way:

-- Electoral Process #1 => Election Index 0
+- Electoral Process #100 => Election Index 0
-- Students Election #2 => Election Index 1
+- Students Election #101 => Election Index 1
-- Professors Election #3 => Election Index 2
+- Professors Election #102 => Election Index 2

 We are using the `multipart_tally_plaintexts_append_joiner` pipe to source
 ballots from the subelections to the virtual election for results consolidation.